andrewdavidsmith/transferase/docs/building.md

 ## The R API

+The transferase API for R is called Rxfr.
 In mid-March 2025, I'm using the unstable ("sid") Debian docker image to build the R API for transferase because it has R-4.4 and GCC-14.2 by default.
 By the end of April, 2025, Ubuntu should have these in a main release.
 Start the container like this:

 ```console
 docker run --rm -it debian:sid bash